Writing

 3D Art, Writing — January 22, 2019

 “We honored Fyre as we would have honored any soldier of the Legions.
 There is no sense in holding grudges - we move on, and we keep fighting.”
-I wondered if charr would have any funerary practices.
-Cremation was common in the Roman Empire and it seemed to fit the charr kind of thinking (quick and efficient), but I was worried about the Flame Legion association.
-However, after a bit of searching, I learned that it’s actually canon!

 3D Art, Writing — October 27, 2018

 “We didn’t speak another word, yet we both knew that only one would leave the arena that night.
 Somehow the crowd felt it too - the Bane was eerily silent.
 When he attacked, it was with a speed I had never seen of him.
 His claws slashed across my chest, and when I swung to the side to evade him, I left my head unprotected.”
-“There was a crack and I found myself on the floor, unable to breathe.

 3D Art, Writing — October 26, 2018

 “With two of my soldiers in the infirmary after what Fyre called a ‘mortar exercise’, I confronted him.
 I wasn’t subtle.
 He hit me.
 Another charr would have kicked his ass right there, and maybe that’s what he was hoping for, so he could send me to jail again.
-I stayed calm and did what I should have done long ago: In front of his officers, I challenged him to a fight in the Bane.
+I stayed calm and did what I should have done long ago: In front of his officers, I challenged him to a fight in the Bane.”

 3D Art, Writing — October 25, 2018